 - a.
 Frequency and Duration.
 There shall be an open enrollment period for health coverage in each year of this Agreement, and for dental coverage in the first year of this Agreement.
-Dental coverage will be offered during the 2023 plan year open enrollment.
-Each year of the Agreement, all employees shall have the option to complete a Health Assessment.
-Open enrollment periods shall last a minimum of fourteen (14) calendar days in each year of the Agreement.
+Open enrollment periods shall last a minimum of 14 calendar days in each year of the Agreement.
 Open enrollment changes become effective on January 1 of each year of this Agreement. - b.
 Eligibility to Participate.
 A faculty member eligible to participate in the Group Insurance Program, as described in Section B, Subd.
 1. and Section B, Subd.
 2., may participate in open enrollment.
 In addition, a person in the following categories may, as allowed in Section E, Subd.
 4a above, make certain changes: (1) a former employee or dependent on continuation coverage, as described in Section B, Subd.
-4, may change plans or add coverage for health and/or dental plans on the same basis as active employees; and (2) an early retiree, prior to becoming eligible for Medicare, may change health and/or dental plans as agreed to for active employees, but may not add dependent coverage. - c.
+4, may change plans or add coverage for health and/or dental plans on the same basis as active employees; and (2) an early retiree, prior to becoming eligible for Medicare, may change health and/or dental plans as agreed to for active employees, but may not add dependent coverage.

+- c.
 Materials for Faculty Member Choice.
 Each year prior to open enrollment the appointing authority will give eligible faculty members the information necessary to make open enrollment selections.
 Employees will be provided a statement of their current coverage each year of the contract. - Subd.
 5. Coverage Selection Prior to Retirement.
-A faculty member who retires and is entitled to receive an annuity under a State retirement program may change health or dental plans during the sixty (60) calendar day period immediately preceding the date of retirement.
+A faculty member who retires and is entitled to receive an annuity under a State retirement program may change health or dental plans during the 60 calendar day period immediately preceding the date of retirement.
 The faculty member may not add dependent coverage during this period.
 The change takes effect on the first day of the month following the date of retirement.